MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsConferencingPolicy.md

 ```

 ### -EnableP2PRecording
-If True, users will be able to record peer-to-peer communication sessions.
+If True, users will be able to record peer-to-peer audio communication sessions.
 The default value is False.

 This setting is enforced at the per-user level.
-That means that one user in a peer-to-peer communication session might be allowed to record the session while the other user is not.
+That means that one user in a peer-to-peer audio communication session might be allowed to record the session while the other user is not.
+Recording is not available in peer-to-peer communication sessions with video or screen sharing.

 ```yaml